 Ideally, you will have fostered a relationship within which a tenant can feel comfortable coming to you before filing for bankruptcy protection to afford you a chance to work through it together.
 If they can show you their situation is just an anomaly and they can still afford to pay the rent; renegotiating the lease agreement will work out better for you than launching an eviction proceeding.

 However, if you find out a tenant who is behind on the rent has already filed bankruptcy, it will be difficult for you to get your money and equally difficult to evict them.
 Once a tenant files for bankruptcy protection all efforts to collect moneys owed prior to the filing must stop.
 Further, evictions can only proceed when the tenant can be shown to be in violation of the lease agreement in some other way.
 An option would be to use a reliable property manager to handle the eviction.
-Onerent has a $15,000 eviction coveragethat will cover all expenses if an eviction occured.
+Onerent has a $15,000 eviction coveragethat will cover all expenses if an eviction occurred.

 If the tenant has been solid otherwise, a court-appointed trustee will decide whether or not they get to stay.
 In most cases, where the rent is reasonable when measured against income and obligations, the trustee will determine the tenant should stay.
 However, if the rent amount is considered extraordinary, they will be told to relinquish the place.